portsoc/hangman-in-branches/README.md

 ### Cloning using GitHub CLI

-Run the following a shell:
+Run the following in a shell:

 ```
 gh repo clone portsoc/hangman-in-branches